Max Stern (gallery owner): Post-war

 Stern fled Germany in December 1937, reportedly carrying nothing but a small suitcase.
 He hoped to join his sister at the gallery in London but after the war began was interred by the British as an enemy alien in a refugee camp on the Isle of Man for two years.
 The British government then allowed him to immigrate to Canada.
 Stern sailed on the Polish liner Sobieski, but was unable to get his money and belongings out of Britain.
 He then spent two years in internment camps in New Brunswick and Quebec.
 He was given refugee status upon his arrival.
 He took steps to be exempted from this status and made contact with the man who ran the Canadian Refugee Organization, William Birks, who immediately vouched for Stern.

 Because of Stern's academic background and art dealing experience, he was named director of the Dominion Gallery of Fine Art.
 In January 1947, Stern and his wife became the sole proprietors of Gallery Dominion.
 He met his wife, a Swedish woman named Iris Westerberg, at the Canadian Refugee organization.
-Together, they made the gallery a focal point for the distribution of living art by Canadian artists.
+Together, they made the gallery a focal point for the distribution of art by living Canadian artists.
 Both were known for promoting young and unknown Canadian art talents.

 1944 was an especially important year for Stern's promotion of Canadian art.
 During this year, he held separate exhibitions featuring art by four members of the Group of Seven and Emily Carr.

 Stern made many important contributions towards Canadian art culture.
 In the 1940s he provided a means for young Canadian artists to paint on a full-time basis by establishing a contract system.
 In this system, monthly payments are made to the artist in exchange for an agreed number of works.
 This method has since been used successfully in France, England and the United States.